How does your state compare?

 Tobacco use remains the leading cause of preventable death and disease in the United States and in South Carolina.
 To address this enormous toll, the American Lung Association calls for the following actions to be taken by South Carolina's elected officials:

-3. Increase the cigarette tax by a $1.00 per pack or more and equalize taxes for all tobacco products, including e-cigarettes.
+2. Increase the cigarette tax by a $1.00 per pack or more and equalize taxes for all tobacco products, including e-cigarettes; and

-In 2025, the Lung Association will continue to educate state legislators about the health and economic benefits of strong tobacco control policies, including the state policy goals highlighted above.
+In 2026, the Lung Association will continue to work with partners to educate public officials on the health and economic benefits of strong tobacco control polices, including the state policy goals highlighted above.

 South Carolina Facts